mesosphere/universe/docs/tutorial/GetStarted.md

 }
 ```

 The service id, cpus and mem are populated from the config json file.
 The image is populated from the resource.json file.
 We are using HOST mode of networking to dynamically get a port from the available pool.
-Read [about marathon ports](https://mesosphere.github.io/marathon/docs/ports.html) to understand modes in detail.
+Read [about Marathon ports](https://mesosphere.github.io/marathon/docs/ports.html) to understand modes in detail.

 ### Step 4 : Testing the package